Katello/katello-installer/modules/postgresql/README.md

       db    => 'janedb',
     }

-It will create the schema `jane` in the database `janedb` if neccessary, assigning the user `jane` ownership permissions.
+It will create the schema `isolated` in the database `janedb` if neccessary, assigning the user `jane` ownership permissions.

 ####`namevar`